 At Reproductive Medicine Institute (RMI), we strive to offer our referring community and our shared patients the most current information on Assisted Reproductive Technologies (ART).
-In this letter we discuss what happens in laboratory between a retrieval and transfer during In Vitro Fertilization (IVF).
+In this letter, we discuss what happens in the laboratory between retrieval and transfer during In Vitro Fertilization (IVF).

 What Happens After A Retrieval? – Laboratory Perspective

 The laboratory scientists at RMI have well over 100 years of combined experience in Assisted Reproductive Technologies (ART).
 All members of your laboratory team are credentialled to perform tasks and undergo regular competency evaluations.
 The laboratory scientists participate in ongoing educational activities to remain at the cutting edge of technology.
 At RMI, your laboratory scientists recognize the importance and critical nature of our job.
 We treat every gamete (sperm and eggs) and embryos with the respect our special positions afford to us.

 The biggest fear most patients have about the laboratory is the mix-up of sperm, eggs or embryos.
 The laboratory at RMI has been using an independent electronic witnessing system called RI Witness that provides an electronic system of matching eggs, sperm and embryos to eliminate any human error.
 Also, RMI is the ONLY laboratory in the Chicagoland area that has actively been using an independent electronic witnessing system to ensure your gametes are correct every time.